 Race morning dawned bright and early.
 The nerves kicked in a bit as I was getting ready and eating my banana and Clif Bar.
 After I got ready I went downstairs to have a few sips of coffee (but not too much because I didn’t want to get the pre race poops!) and finally went outside to meet up with my friends.
 They were across the street at the city hall building, so I had to walk all the way down to corral 15 from the start line to cross the street.
 After making a bathroom pit stop and chilling with them on the steps for a bit, we walked all the way back around because they weren’t letting people enter the corrals on the side we were on.
 My two frents Hollie (who was running the full with me) and Edelma (who was running the half) were in corral 9, so I jumped in that corral with them.
 The people who were checking bibs obviously didn’t care because people were jumping in different corrals the entire way down the line.
 The pacers for the pace I hoped to maintain were also in corral 9 though, and I wanted to stick with them so I lined up with my frents and prepared to run.

 At the expo, they had made the call to begin the race at 7:20 instead of 7:30 due to the intense heat wave that came through the day before.
 Honestly, many people complained about this, because what did backing the start time up ten minutes really do?
 I feel they should have started the marathoners at 6:30 or 6:45 and let the half marathoners go fifteen to twenty minutes later.
 This would have given us more time without the sun and less intense heat.
 But of everything that occurred that day, that remains my only complaint for the race, so I think they put on a pretty good event.Check out my experience @RunRocknRoll Savannah Marathon this past weekend!
-My first marathon… Click To Tweet
+My first marathon was a pretty good experience overall!
+Click To Tweet

 We started several minutes after the first corral…they were pretty good about keeping everyone moving while they let the corrals off in waves.
 For the first four miles, we went through the “ghetto” part of town, where the houses were pretty run down and had bars on the windows.
 There were a lot of people outside their houses watching us in this part though and cheering us on which was pretty cool.
 Some were playing music, others just cheering and enjoying the day on their porches.
 I was keeping up with the 5 hour pacer and keeping what felt to me like a pretty conservative pace, averaging 11:01/mile.
 Most of my training runs had been in the low 11’s so I knew it was a pace I could sustain for a while…in good weather.